Paver Sealing and Cleaning

 - Dog & Pet Waste

-Flagstone gravestones are susceptible to water damage, sun damage, and erosion from bird feces.
-Outdoor flagstone patios and walls are also vulnerable to the natural elements.
-Flagstone pool decks are vulnerable to the elements in addition to chlorine or saltwater, and must be professionally treated and cleaned before a protective sealant is applied to protect it against its unique environmental elements.
+Flagstone and concrete pavers are susceptible to water damage, sun damage, efflorescence, and erosion from bird feces.
+Outdoor flagstone and concrete paver patios and walls are also vulnerable to the natural elements.
+Flagstone and concrete paver pool decks are vulnerable to the elements in addition to chlorine or saltwater, and must be professionally treated and cleaned before a protective sealant is applied to protect it against its unique environmental elements.

 Types of Flagstone Damage